King Cake Bread Pudding – cubed king cake baked in a sweet custard and topped with vanilla ice cream. Perfect for Mardi Gras!

 It’s a Mardi Gras cake!

-It’s a yeast dough filled with cinnamon (or whatever filling you like) and then it’s roll up and formed into a large oval.
+It’s a yeast dough filled with cinnamon (or sometimes cream cheese) and then it’s roll up and formed into a large oval.
 Once it’s baked, it’s frosted and covered in purple, yellow, and green sprinkles.

 That’s where the green ooze came from.